Karl Rove: Trump legal problems dampening Republican ‘enthusiasm’ ahead of midterms

-Rove, who served in the George W. Bush administration, told Fox News that for the last two weeks the political conversation has centered on the FBI raid of Trump’s Mar-a-Lago estate rather than on high inflation and economic uncertainty under President Biden’s watch.
+Rove, who also served as a deputy chief of staff to Bush, told Fox News that for the last two weeks the political conversation has centered on the FBI raid of Trump’s Mar-a-Lago estate rather than on high inflation and economic uncertainty under President Biden’s watch.

 “The more we talk about that and the less we talk about the problems that we face as a country here and now, the better off the Democrats are,” Rove said.
 “It raises their enthusiasm, dampens the Republican enthusiasm.”

-Note: CORRECTION: Karl Rove served as a senior adviser and deputy chief of staff to former President George W. Bush.
-A previous story included incorrect information.